Introduction to Stock Market Indicators

 Oscillators

-- are considered to be leading indicators
+- are considered to be leading indicators and can help identify turning points

 - try to predict the future direction of a stock